Bintan Resorts

-Bintan Resorts is the name for a resort enclave occupying the northern area of the Indonesian island of Bintan.
-It consists of nine resorts, plus a small service apartment development.
+Bintan Resorts is the name for a resort enclave occupying the northern area of Bintan Island in Indonesia.
+Established in 1990 as a joint venture between the Indonesian and Singaporean governments, it is located in the village of Sebong Lagoi in the district of Teluk Sebong, Bintan Regency.
+The enclave is operated by PT Bintan Resort Cakrawala.

-Although the area is within Indonesian territory, the island is marketed at residents from nearby Singapore, for whom Bintan is a short ferry trip away.
+Although the area is within Indonesian territory, Bintan Resorts is marketed at residents from nearby Singapore, for whom Bintan is a short ferry trip away.
+The area is generally a short-stay destination, with 90% of visitors staying less than seven days.
 The development received 410,454 visitors in 2009, of which the largest proportion, almost 30%, were Singaporean.

-The area is generally a short-stay destination, with 90% of visitors staying less than seven days.

 Bintan welcomed a record-breaking one million visitors for the first time in 2018.